 Those that have a renewable resource, institution, financing and technical capacity will position themselves as exporters of renewables and as "winners" in the energy transition.

-Those who do not have the capacity to reconvert will position themselves as "losers" and it will be then that the geopolitical challenge of managing this situation manifests itself.
+Those who do not have the capacity to reconvert will position themselves as "losers" and it will be then when the geopolitical challenge of managing this situation manifests itself.

 Towards the end of the session, energy dependency was discussed.
 Renewable energies are the cheapest and most stable.